-This gives a good overview of server speeds on3 continents.
+This gives a good overview of server speeds on 3 continents.
 However, note that the speed varies by ISP and location.
 The speed tests are mainly done to get an overall comparison of every VPN.

-- Performance and usability
+Performance and Usability

 If the provider offers service on iOS or Android devices, we also do a simple usability test to see how navigation through the application feels for the users.